Hydro66 takes home world’s most eco-sustainable data centre award

-The company’s data centre based in Sweden took out the Data Centre Eco-Sustainability Award for its extraordinary efforts in this space.
+The company's data center based in Sweden took out the Data Center Eco-Sustainability Award for its extraordinary efforts in this space.

 Receiving the award on behalf of Hydro66 was its director for Strategic Development, Andy Long who says they are delighted to receive the global award and see their innovation and hard work recognised.

 “We are delighted to receive this global award and to see the innovation and hard work of our team recognised.
 2017 has been the year when making the right choice for the planet and for the pocket has gone mainstream.
 Large numbers of companies are realising the environmental and cost benefits of locating processing power in a cool climate close to abundant green power,” says Long.

 “I would like to thank Schneider for sponsoring the award and all the members of the judging panel who took the time and effort to fully understand the depth of our commitment to the environment.

 There were a number of heavyweights in the juding panel, including Google's energy efficiency advocate Joe Kava, Operational Intelligence's Beth Whitehead, evangelist and engineer Carlos Murad, and Schneider Electric's Tanuja Randery.

 “Sustainability is at the heart of our strategy.
 Our mission is to help businesses manage the energy challenge while achieving better operational efficiency.
 We are delighted to support this flagship award that recognises excellence in this field,” says Randery, Schneider Electric's president for UK - Ireland.

 Data Centers are an intensive user of energy which means the industry has had to show leadership and a pioneering spirit when it comes to the subject of energy efficiency and what sustainability means in the digital infrastructure sector.